webrtc-rs/webrtc/examples/examples/save-to-disk/README.md

 Copy the text that `save-to-disk` just emitted and copy into second text area

 ### Hit 'Start Session' in jsfiddle, wait, close jsfiddle, enjoy your video!
-In the folder you ran `save-to-disk` you should now have a file `output-1.ivf` play with your video player of choice!
+In the folder you ran `save-to-disk` you should now have a file `output.ivf` play with your video player of choice!

 Congrats, you have used WebRTC.rs!